linkedin/venice/docs/dev_guide/style_guide.md

 Regarding code style, we use the Eclipse Java Formatter variant of Spotless, which automatically reformats the code as part of git commit hooks.
 Make sure to run `./gradlew assemble` to get the git hooks set up.

-We also use spotbugs, with some of the rules resulting in build failures if violated.
+We also use Spotbugs, with [some of the rules](https://github.com/linkedin/venice/blob/main/gradle/spotbugs/include.xml) resulting in build failures if violated.
 Over time, we intend to pick up more of these rules, fix the code to comply with them, and add them to the list.
 If you would like to contribute to this effort, feel free to open an issue and suggest which rules you are interested in fixing.
-Note that there are a few rules that we intend to ignore as they seem to be imprecise or not sufficiently useful.
+Note that there are [a few rules that we intend to ignore](https://github.com/linkedin/venice/blob/main/gradle/spotbugs/exclude.xml) as they seem to be imprecise or not sufficiently useful.

 In the future, we might add other forms of automation to increase code quality along other dimensions.
 Feel free to suggest ideas in this space.